-Connecticut is investigating kelp powder for use as a food additive and in cosmetics.
+Connecticut is investigating dried flakes and kelp power for use as a food additive and in cosmetics.

-$\mathbf{C}$
+\mathbf{C}

 The first commercial farm in New York received their permit in August of 2023.
 Several other permits were being reviewed.
 Stony Brook University's School of Marine and Atmospheric Sciences completed their study testing various locations for suitability.